Y-Shivansh/CourseHub/README.md

 ## 📌 Note

 This project is currently under development.
-Frontend integration, file uploads, and payment features will be added in upcoming phases.
+Frontend integration, file uploads, and payment features and AI Chat will be added in upcoming phases.